Copula-like inference for discrete bivariate distributions with rectangular supports: Introduction

-A first contribution of this work \citep[related to the results given in][Section~6]{Gee20} is the statement of a corollary of known properties of the IPFP that can be regarded as a discrete analog of Sklar’s theorem \citep{Skl59} when the latter result is specialized to continuous random variables.
-Indeed, under certain conditions on the bivariate p.m.f.\ $p$, the IPFP can be used to decompose $p$ into its two univariate margins and a bivariate p.m.f.\ with uniform margins, called a \emph{copula p.m.f.}\ by \cite{Gee20}.
-Similar to the modeling of continuous multivariate distributions using copulas \citep[see, e.g.,][and the references therein]{HofKojMaeYan18}, the obtained decomposition suggests to first separately model the margins and the copula p.m.f.\ and then ``glue'' the resulting estimates back using the IPFP to obtain, typically, a parametric or a semi-parametric estimate of~$p$.
+A second contribution \citep[related to the results given in][Section~6]{Gee20} is the statement of a corollary of known properties of $I$-projections which establishes that, under certain conditions on the bivariate p.m.f.\ $p$, the latter can be decomposed into its two univariate margins and a bivariate p.m.f.\ with uniform margins, called a \emph{copula p.m.f.}\ by \cite{Gee20}.
+Similar to the modeling of continuous multivariate distributions using copulas \citep[see, e.g.,][and the references therein]{HofKojMaeYan18} which exploits a well-known theorem of \cite{Skl59}, the obtained decomposition suggests to first separately model the margins and the copula p.m.f.\ and then ``glue'' the resulting estimates back together using an appropriate $I$-projection to obtain a parametric or a semi-parametric estimate of~$p$.

-To exploit such a decomposition from a statistical perspective and study the asymptotics of related inference procedures, a second contribution of this article, which can be of independent interest, is the statement of a new result on the differentiability of the IPFP with respect to its input matrix.

-Building upon the obtained discrete analog of Sklar's theorem, a third contribution of this work is the study of nonparametric and parametric estimation procedures as well as goodness-of-fit tests for the underlying copula p.m.f.
-Note that these investigations are carried out under the assumption of strict positivity of the underlying unknown p.m.f.~$p$.
-Indeed, unfortunately, the IPFP does not necessarily converge for all input matrices.
-To guarantee the convergence of the algorithm and the existence of the aforementioned copula-like decomposition of $p$, we shall thus additionally assume in the statistical part of this work that $p_{ij} > 0$ for all $(i,j) \in I_{r,s}$.
-Notice that, from a theoretical perspective, such a rather strong assumption can be replaced by alternative conditions but, unfortunately, the latter do not seem to be checkable in practice.
-Fortunately, many applications seem to be compatible with the aforementioned assumption of rectangular support.
+Building upon the aforementioned decomposition of bivariate p.m.f.s, a third contribution of this work is the study of nonparametric and parametric estimation procedures as well as goodness-of-fit tests for the underlying copula p.m.f.
+Note that these investigations are carried out under the assumption of strict positivity of the starting unknown p.m.f.~$p$.
+Indeed, $I$-projections may not always exist and, to guarantee the existence of the aforementioned copula-like decomposition of $p$, we shall thus additionally assume in the statistical part of this work that $p_{ij} > 0$ for all $(i,j) \in I_{r,s}$.
+Interestingly enough, the considered assumption could be regarded as the discrete analog of the assumption of strict positivity (on the interior of the unit square) of the copula density frequently made when modeling multivariate continuous distributions using copulas.
+Notice that, as shall be explained in more detail in our concluding remarks, the assumption of rectangular support for $p$ could be replaced by alternative conditions provided certain practical difficulties are dealt with.
+Fortunately, many applications seem to be compatible with the assumption of rectangular support.